 Angela was born and raised in Kansas.
 Most of her childhood was spent in Topeka, Kansas living in the Mexican-American community of Oakland.
-Her family also spent a lot of time in El Dorado and Wichita visiting abuelos, and a slew of aunts, uncles and cousins on weekends.
+Her family also spent a lot of time in El Dorado and Wichita visiting a slew of aunts, uncles and cousins on weekends.

 Angela graduated from the University of Kansas (Go Jayhawks!) with a degree in English.
 After KU, she moved to Brownsville, Texas.
 In Brownsville, Angela was introduced to the music of Selena, ceviche, and learned to two-step.
 After Brownsville, Angela moved to Guadalajara, Mexico, where for two years she taught English and literature.
 In 2003, Angela returned to Kansas City, completed an MBA, co-founded an all-female poetry group, and began working at an international children’s organization.

 Angela’s first novel, Gaby, Lost and Found [Scholastic Press; 2013], was released on August 1, 2013.
-She is currently working on a second middle-grade novel.
-See FAQs about the author
+Angela’s second middle-grade novel has just been acquired by Scholastic.